AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/view_cell.md

 For example, say you want a terminal to only display a selection of stone building materials.
 Partition the view cell to those materials and place it in a terminal, and only those items will be shown.

+View cells are additive, if you have a view cell for oak planks and a view cell for cobblestone, putting both in will show both planks and cobblestone.

 # Recipe

 <Recipe id="network/cells/view_cell_storage" />